matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 # Lean Thinking in Modern Software Delivery

-Eliminating Waste, Unevenness, and Overburden to Build High-Performance Technology Organisations.
+Eliminating waste, unevenness, and overburden to build high-performance technology organisations.

 <!-- more -->

-> This paper is a restructured and expanded compilation of three other posts on my blog:
+> This white paper is a restructured and expanded compilation of three other posts on my blog:
 >
 > - [Muda: The Eight Wastes of Modern Software Delivery](lean-muda.md)
 > - [Mura: The Source of Uneven Flow](lean-mura.md)
 > - [Muri: The Root Cause of Overburden](lean-muri.md)

-## Executive Summary
+## Executive summary

 Software delivery often underperforms, not because teams lack skill, but because they work inside systems shaped by three **Lean** forces: waste, uneven flow, and overburden.
 Together they erode the **DORA** metrics that define high performance and steadily drain team capacity.

-Waste (Muda) is the visible friction, long lead times, handoffs, queues, defects, and underused talent.
+Waste (_Muda_) is the visible friction, long lead times, handoffs, queues, defects, and underused talent.
 Research from _Accelerate_ and the **DORA** programme links these wastes to slower delivery, higher change failure rates, and longer recovery.

-Beneath the waste is unevenness (Mura): the variability created by batching, siloed approvals, and push-based processes.
+Beneath the waste is unevenness (_Mura_): the variability created by batching, siloed approvals, and push-based processes.
 This start-stop flow undermines predictability.
 Practices like WIP limits, **Trunk-Based Development**, and **Continuous Delivery** reduce variability and restore smoother, more reliable flow.

-At the root is overburden (Muri), excess cognitive load, fragile architectures, and unclear ownership.
+At the root is overburden (_Muri_), excess cognitive load, fragile architectures, and unclear ownership.
 A sociotechnical approach (**Team Topologies** and **Domain-Driven Design**) reduces this load and enables small, safe, continuous changes.

-The paper also highlights common anti-patterns that intensify these forces while giving a false sense of control and agility. **The core message**: sustainable high performance comes from reducing overburden and stabilising flow, not adding more frameworks.
+This white paper also highlights common anti-patterns that intensify these forces while giving a false sense of control and agility. **The core message**: sustainable high performance comes from reducing overburden and stabilising flow, not adding more frameworks.

+---

 ## Introduction

 In manufacturing, **Lean** thinking revolutionised how products were built by relentlessly eliminating waste.
 Software is _not_ manufacturing, and the "software factory" analogy is deeply flawed.
 Yet, the core **Lean** principle of respecting resources and optimising flow remains the foundation of modern high-performance software delivery.

 To apply this to software, we must consider the three systemic forces identified in the Toyota Production System by engineer Taiichi Ohno.
-Ohno’s core insight was that the visible symptoms of waste are fundamentally caused by unevenness of flow and unreasonable load, which must be eliminated first to create a stable process.
+Ohno's core insight was that the visible symptoms of waste are fundamentally caused by unevenness of flow and unreasonable load, which must be eliminated first to create a stable process.

 Decades later, research from the _Accelerate_ book and the **DORA** programme has validated these principles not just as philosophy, but as the empirical baseline for high-performing teams.
 I have seen first-hand how even the most well-intentioned teams can be affected by these forces.

 This is a practical guide to diagnosing and resolving these issues.
 We will begin by identifying the symptoms (Waste), trace them to the flow problems (Unevenness), and finally address the root cause (Overburden) using a sociotechnical approach.

+---

-## Muda: The Eight Wastes
+## Muda: The eight wastes

 _Muda_ (無駄), meaning "waste", "futility" or "uselessness", is any activity that consumes resources but creates no value.
-Modern practitioners have adapted the original seven wastes identified by Ohno, adding a critical eighth form: unused talent.
+Modern practitioners have adapted the original seven wastes identified by Ohno, adding a critical eighth form: [unused talent](#unused-talent).

 In software development, waste often hides in queues, backlogs, meetings, or handoffs.